Optimizing Variational Quantum Algorithms with qBang: Efficiently Interweaving Metric and Momentum to Navigate Flat Energy Landscapes: Conclusion

 Our benchmarks, including QNG and Adam, are evaluated on a broad range of VQAs.
-First, we demonstrated for a set of barren plateau circuits~\cite{McClean2018Barrenplateausquantum} that \bang{} is able to tackle flat energy landscapes efficiently.
+First, we demonstrated for a set of BP circuits~\cite{McClean2018Barrenplateausquantum} that \bang{} is able to tackle flat energy landscapes efficiently.
 Second, we investigate classical optimization on QAOA circuits in the form of the max-cut problem, resulting in an overall underwhelming performance of all optimizers.
 Third, we moved on to quantum chemistry, arguably the most promising application for quantum computing.
 The associated VQEs have been investigated for three chemical compounds, namely $\rm{H}_4$, LiH, and $\rm{H}_2\rm{O}$, where \bang{} is consistently more efficient than its competitors.
-Lastly, we illustrate that \bang{}, i.e., the combination of \qbroyden{} and Adam, does indeed lead to a more resilient optimizer than QNG or \qbroyden{} itself. \bang{} is an efficient and capable optimizer, yet the strongest aspect of our work is that it inspires a new generation of optimizers -- \bang{} representing a first step in an evolutionary process.
+Lastly, we illustrate that \bang{}, i.e., the combination of \qbroyden{} and Adam, does indeed lead to a more noise- and hyper-parameter-resilient optimizer than QNG or \qbroyden{} itself. \bang{} is an efficient and capable optimizer, yet the strongest aspect of our work is that it inspires a new generation of optimizers -- \bang{} representing a first step in an evolutionary process.
+Such an evolution will be fostered by understanding the consequences of locality, complexity, and entanglement on the existence of BPs~\cite{ragone2023unified, Fontana2023}.

-With ongoing progress, the number of parameters will grow, resulting in increasing pressure on the optimizer.
-With this in mind, we suggest using \bang{} as a ``convergence starter'' for optimization problems that involve a sizeable number of layers.
+With the increasing number of qubits and their connectivity, the number of quantum Ansatz parameters will grow, resulting in increasing pressure on the classical optimizers.
+With this in mind, we suggest using \bang{} as a ``convergence starter'' for optimization problems that involve a sizeable number of Ansatz layers.
 One potential approach is to optimize the first few layers and then keep those optimized layers with their parameters as an initial guess for the next few layers to optimize.
 This process can be repeated recursively until all layers are optimized and could significantly reducing the number of optimization steps required to find an acceptable ground-state energy.
 For a last refinement, one could use the VarQITE algorithm or restart the \bang{} algorithm by wiping the memory.
-Furthermore, the Fisher information matrix encodes information about the degree of linear dependence, i.e., it can be used to maximize the efficiency of additional layers and improve stability by controlling over-parametrization.
+Furthermore, the Fisher information matrix encodes information about the degree of linear dependence, i.e., it can be used to maximize the efficiency of additional layers and improve stability by controlling over-parametrization~\cite{Larocca_2023}.
+To this end, it should be noted that an application to relevant problems with real-world devices remains a considerable challenge.